qubvel-org/segmentation_models.pytorch/docs/insights.rst

             self._out_channels: List[int] = [3, 16, 64, 128, 256, 512]

             # A number of stages in decoder (in other words number of downsampling operations), integer
-            # use in in forward pass to reduce number of returning fatures
+            # use in in forward pass to reduce number of returning features
             self._depth: int = 5

             # Default number of input channels in first Conv2d layer for encoder (usually 3)
             self._in_channels: int = 3

-            # Define enoder modules below
+            # Define encoder modules below
             ...

         def forward(self, x: torch.Tensor) -> List[torch.Tensor]: